 Registration and Venue

-There is a nominal registration fee of £50.00 for non-academics to cover refreshments and administration.
+There is a nominal registration fee of £50.00 for non-academics and £30.00 for academics to cover refreshments and administration.
+To make payment for your registered place, please use this link.

 Please use this link to register your place.
-Non-academic registrations will then be sent a payment link to pay the registration fee.
+Registrations will then be sent a payment link to pay the registration fee.

 The workshop will take place at the University College London, Great Ormond Street Institute of Child Health.
 The Institute is located in Guildford Street, London WC1.
 Please see the link for directions and further information.